 Atlantic Center for the Arts’ your word Teen Creative Writing Residency is a one-of-a-kind, multi-genre summer writing residency that offers 9th through rising 12th grade writers workshops and mentorship by distinguished authors in poetry, fiction, and creative nonfiction/memoir, on the grounds of a breathtakingly beautiful ecological preserve.

 your word Teen Creative Writing Residency will be held from July 20 through Aug 2, 2014, offering 21 participants an extraordinary opportunity to explore and expand the power of their individual voices through writing workshops.
-The program will take place at Atlantic Center for the Arts, an artists’ community on the east coast of central Florida.
+The camp will take place at Atlantic Center for the Arts, an artists’ community on the east coast of central Florida.

 ACA’s your word teen writing residency is for teens ages 14-18 and offers teen writers a wonderful opportunity to study with top notch Master Writers while exploring their creativity in a nurturing environment.

 The Residency: Students will join three Master Writers-in-Residence, one in each of the following genres - Poetry, Fiction, and Creative Nonfiction/Memoir.
 Teens will select their focus genre, where they will spend the most time, but there also will be opportunities to explore the two other genres.
 Scheduled recreational activities include evening events with guest writers and readings, a trip to New Smyrna’s beaches, writing workshops, day trips, as well as movies and art workshops.
 Atlantic Center for the Arts’ Community Arts Manager, Ren Morrison will facilitate the program, and chaperones will be on-site 24-hours a day throughout the program.
 The residency provides mentorship by Master Writers as well as the opportunity to meet and interact with peers.